naran3434/user-story-app/README.md

 # Assumptions
 - All the logged user details will be handled in authorization via API for created by / review by
 - Admin can able to do only approve/reject
-- Admin will not have option to edit any existing fields from form
+- Admin will not have option to edit any existing fields in the form